Clevinger, Tingler out early for wild Padres in 5-1 loss - WHIZ News

-It was a strange night for the San Diego Padres in a 5-1 loss to the Los Angeles Dodgers in the opener of their neutral-site NL Division Series in Texas on Tuesday.
+It was a strange and wild night for San Diego during a 5-1 loss to the Los Angeles Dodgers in the opener of their neutral-site matchup Tuesday in Texas.

 The Padres tied an NLDS record for a nine-inning game by issuing 10 walks, and 10 LA runners reached base without a hit — including a hit batter and an error — before Mookie Betts sparked a four-run sixth with a double.